AdobeDocs/campaign-standard.en/help/developing/using/data-model-best-practices.md

 * Adobe recommends defining additional indexes as it may improve performance.
 * However, do not add too many indexes as they use space on the database.
 Numerous indexes may also have a negative performance impact.
 * Carefully select the indexes that need to be defined.

+For more on defining indexes, see [this section](../../developing/using/configuring-the-resource-s-data-structure.md#defining-indexes).

 <!--When you are performing an initial import with very high volumes of data insert in Adobe Campaign database, it is recommended to run that import without custom indexes at first.
 It will allow to accelerate the insertion process.
 Once you’ve completed this important import, it is possible to enable the index(es).-->